Table of Contents

 The University of British Columbia is a public university located in the largest city in Northern British Columbia, Canada.
 It has a beautiful campus with plenty of greenery, a thriving arts and culture community, and an excellent academic reputation.
 Moreover, the university is research-oriented and follows a practical, hands-on learning approach.
 This, and the fact that everyone at the university has an international outlook, makes it very warm and welcoming for international students from around the world.
 To learn more about the University of British Columbia, ranking, courses, fees, and scholarships, let’s dive in!

 The University of British Columbia, ranking among the top 50 universities in the world, has an excellent reputation with academics and employers from around the world.
 Known for conducting groundbreaking research, the university offers over 500 Bachelor’s and Master’s degrees to more than 50 thousand students from around the world.

-Originally, the university had its focus on subjects falling under medicine, theology, and law.
+Originally, the university had focused on subjects falling under medicine, theology, and law.
 But after all these years, you will find it top-ranking in several undergraduate and graduate courses.

 Famous UBC undergraduate programs –

 - First nations and indigenous studies